confluentinc/cp-ansible/VARIABLES.md

 ***

-# confluent.kafka_broker
+# kafka_broker

-Below are the supported variables for the role confluent.kafka_broker
+Below are the supported variables for the role kafka_broker

 ***